dgaydukov/cert-aws/files/sa.md

 2 types of scaling
 * vertical - enlarge instance capacity, need downtime.
 Stop instance, go to instance settings => change instance type and select new instance type, then start it.
 Stopping is required cause Amazon has to move the VM to a different piece of hardware with the available resources for the size change.
+If you are using CF template and change `InstanceType` there, CF smart enough to stop/change/start your instance (so it won't create new one with new instance type).
 * horizontal - add more instances, no need for downtime

 ###### Athena